 How Many Chickens Do I Need?

-When considering how many chickens you need, it all depends on how much space you have and how many eggs you want to collect.
+Figuring out how many chickens to start with depends on two main things—how much space you have and how many eggs you want to collect.

 young chickens eating grain in their pen